The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Watauga County?

-Watauga County, North Carolina has 2 public high schools, along with 0 middle schools and 10 elementary schools.
+Watauga County, North Carolina has 2 public high schools, serving approximately 1,581 students.

 What is the largest school district in Watauga County?